 Follow the terms of service set by the card brands.
 Any compliance violation can cause a merchant to lose its chargeback rights.

-In addition to the prevention measures outlined above, merchants also need to be aware of chargeback fraud and how they can protect themselves.
-Last November, the FBI's Internet Crime Complaint Center published a list of the most frequent types of online fraud.
-The third costliest type of fraud to businesses was "friendly" fraud — when consumers purchase products with the intent of initiating a chargeback in order to get free merchandise.
+In addition to the prevention measures outlined above, you should be aware of chargeback fraud and how to protect themselves.
+One of the fastest growing types of chargebacks is what’s known as “friendly” fraud — when consumers purchase products with the intent of initiating a chargeback in order to get free merchandise.

 The person committing the fraud will often claim that a product was not delivered, was not as described, or that they simply did not order a product.
-Especially since the recession, this type of fraud is on the rise, and is especially prevalent for card-not-present transactions.
+Especially since the recession, this type of fraud is on the rise, and is prevalent for card-not-present transactions.
 Check out our article on friendly fraud for a thorough explanation and steps you can take to protect yourself and your business.